: Electrical and Computer EngineeringLocations:

 We strongly encourage potential applicants who share these goals, especially underrepresented minorities, women, and persons with disabilities to apply.

-- Must have earned Ph.D. in Electrical Engineering, Computer Engineering or related field by spring or fall 2024
+- Must have earned Ph.D. in Electrical Engineering or related field by spring or fall 2024

 - Must have strong communication skills